ndelargy/cti-pool-rules/README.md

 If the player pots the black, the frame is reracked.

+If the player pots one or more normal balls off the break, he/she must choose spots or stripes.

 ### Open table

-If the player pots one or more normal balls, he/she must choose spots or stripes.

-The table is "open" until one player legally pots a ball.
-After this he/she must choose
+The table is open until one player legally pots a ball.
+At this point the player has elected to play that set of balls. i.e. if the player pots a stripe, then that player is on stripes, the opponent is on spots.

+Potting a spot and a stripe other than off the break is a foul shot.

 ## Legal shot
 A legal shot is one where